- 2017-2018 Incoming Student Handbook - Exchange Application

 Different from Exchange students, some BSMP students who do not meet the required language proficiency scores may have the opportunity to attend the Intensive English Program prior to being officially admitted by UGA and attending classes.
 Depending on the score, BSMP students may be placed either in the Short-Term English Program (between 6 and 8 weeks) or in the Long-Term English Program (full semester).
 BSMP students will be allowed to take the TOEFL test again during or after IEP.

 2. How to arrive on campus from the Atlanta Hartsfield Airport?Students flying in the state through the Atlanta airport and heading to Athens are encouraged to take the Groome Transportation Shuttle, which is the easiest way to get to the UGA campus.
 The shuttle works on an hourly basis and it stops in different places in Athens.
 For students who plan on living on campus, the closest stop to get off the shuttle is the UGA Georgia Center, which is on campus.
-Tickets can be booked online: select “Shuttle from the Airport”, fill out the form with personal information and complete the booking process by choosing payment type.
+Tickets can be booked online: select “Arrival Reservations”, fill out the form with personal information and complete the booking process by choosing payment type.

 3. Which orientation sessions are offered?
 Are they mandatory?Incoming international students have two orientations to attend: the International Student Life (ISL) Orientation and the Office of International Education (OIE) Orientation.
 Even though only the second one is required for international exchange students, we strongly recommend that all incoming exchange and sponsored students attend both.
 The ISL orientation for Fall semester is one-week long and for the Spring it is reduced to a couple of days.
 The OIE orientation is always a one-day meeting.
 Note: both orientations are required for sponsored (BSMP) students.